 Home Skin Functions

-Your skin performs many important and varied functions, namely:
+Your skin performs many important, varied and vitally important functions, namely:

 - your skin protects you against foreign objects or substances entering your body.